google/heir/docs/content/en/docs/development.md

 Bazel is notoriously fickle when it comes to deciding whether a full rebuild is necessary, which is bad for HEIR because rebuilding LLVM from scratch takes 15 minutes or more.
+We try to avoid this as much as possible by setting default options in the project root's `.bazelrc`.

 The main things that cause a rebuild are:

-- A change to the command-line flags passed to bazel, e.g., `-c opt` vs `-c dbg` for optimization level and debug symbols.
 - A change to the `.bazelrc` that implicitly causes a flag change.
 Note HEIR has its own project-specific `.bazelrc` in the root directory.
+- A change to the command-line flags passed to bazel, e.g., `-c opt` vs `-c dbg` for optimization level and debug symbols.
+The default is `-c dbg`, and you may want to override this to optimize performance of generated code.
+For example, the OpenFHE backend generates much faster code when compiled with `-c opt`.
 - A change to relevant command-line variables, such as `PATH`, which is avoided by the `incompatible_strict_action_env` flag.
 Note activating a python virtualenv triggers a `PATH` change.

-Bazel compilation flags are set by default in the project root's `.bazelrc` in such a way as to avoid rebuilds during development as much as possible.
-This includes setting `-c dbg` and `--incompatible_strict_action_env`.
+The default is `incompatible_strict_action_env=true`, and you would override this in the event that you want your shell's environment variables to change and be inherited by bazel.

 ### Pointing HEIR to a local clone of `llvm-project`